Healthy Snacks For Kids

 As natural as homemade apple sauce without all the work.

 These fun squeezable pouches add a fun twist to enjoying the benefits of eating an apple a day.
 Each pouch contains 100 percent fruit without high-fructose corn syrup.
 They’re kosher, vegan and gluten-free, and the pouches are BPA-free.
-The apple-based flavors include banana, strawberry and cinnamon among the 14 flavors available.
+The apple-based flavors include banana, strawberry and cinnamon.

 Kids don’t always want something sweet — sometimes a crunchy and salty snack is in order.
 These healthier alternatives to wheat-based pretzels are ideal for those trying to avoid gluten.
 They’re also made by a bakery that specializes in traditional German pretzels, so the recipe is authentic.